mm28ajos/simple-turn-watchdog/README.md

 * define delay of recheck in seconds
 * generate TURN credentials from TURN secret
 * use TURN username and password
+* increase delay recheck on each consecutive failure by an additional factor 1 to avoid mail spam

 # Example Notification